July 2009 Posts from the Internet Marketing Blog

 Anybody else notice this yet?
 Looks like Google has just added site links to trusted domain listings that fall further down in the SERPs.
 I discovered the algorithmic update this morning when looking at the WordTracker home page listing.
 Note that this WordTracker lisiting is #8 in the rankings, on page one for the query "keyword research tools.

 " Now, we've been seeing site links for trusted domains that rank number one in the SERPs for some time now.
 But adding site links to listings that fall deeper down the page is clearly a new feature.
 I interpret this as another example of the big Google move to more brand promotion in the SERPs.
-By incorporating this new trust signal, Google is clearly placing much more emphasis on and rewarding trusted, authoritative brands, and attempt... > Read more
+By incorporating this new trust signal, Google is clearly placing much more emphasis on and rewarding trusted, authoritative brands, and attempting to "so... > Read more

 By Sam Hawes Despite some good press the general consensus seems to be that Bing is DOA, destined to the same also-ran fate as other doomed Microsoft projects like the Zune and the PocketPC.
 In an interview in the Times in May, Steve Ballmer, in his typical blustery style, compared the launch of Bing to the introduction of the landmark Windows versions, 3.

 1 and Windows 95, the implication being that Bing, like the early incarnations of Windows, is just the first step towards Microsoft’s eventual dominance in the Search wars.
 In his blog, Henry Blodgett excoriated Ballmer for using this comparison.
-Blodgett points out that Microsoft had the advantage of being a monopoly in operating systems, so the millions of consumers who upgraded weren’t examining a field... > Read more
+Blodgett points out that Microsoft had the advantage of being a monopoly in operating systems, so the millions of consumers who upgraded weren’t examining a field of equa... > Read more

 I recently had a chance to interview SEO Book's Aaron Wall.
 Like many in the SEO space I bought Aaron's popular SEO book years back, and have learned a tremendous amount from his SEO blog.
 SEO Book has transition to offering SEO Training rather than the old eBook model.
 The SEO Book training program grants users access to: A comprehensive set of training modules on Internet marketing An active community forum where Aaron and other seasoned online marketing pros answer questions, offer feedback, etc.